 What actually makes Japanese hard to learn?

-The notable differences with other languages make Japanese complex.
+The notable differences between Japanese and other languages make Japanese complex.
 So, to learn this language, you must study the lengthy writing system and how to use it.

 The three different alphabets in Japanese.
 Kanji, which comprises a few thousand, is valuable today.